 Thousands of streaming feature films, documentaries, and training videos that can be watched by Augsburg faculty, staff, and students anywhere, anytime.
 Featured producers in Kanopy include Criterion Collection, PBS, California Newsreel, HBO, Kino Lorber, First Run Features, BBC, Documentary Educational Resources, Roland Collection, MVD, Psychotherapy.net, and many more.

 Popular Thousands of educational and documentary videos from authoritative sources.
-Create playlists and clips and embed these in your course Moodle site.
+Create playlists and clips and embed these in your Moodle site or share with a group.

 Includes films from Films for the Humanities & Sciences, Cambridge Educational, Meridian Education, and Films Media Group.